The Story of a Passionate Family

 The funeral industry has undergone considerable changes over the past several years.
 Changes in mourning habits and rituals have radically transformed the funeral industry around the world.
 Across North America, major independent players are now selling to multinational interests.

 At Victoriaville & Co., this shift in the industry has resulted in significant business decisions.
-More than twenty acquisitions and subsidiaries have marked our history.
+More than thirty acquisitions and subsidiaries have marked our history.
 Today, we are the largest family-owned business in North America that is still involved in the sale and distribution of funeral products.

 Here are the highlights of our history: